 TaaS autonomous vehicles, however, will likely be far more affordable.
 In fact, many estimates suggest that renting an autonomous vehicle through a TaaS will cost less than owning and operating today’s average non-autonomous vehicle.
 So, for those who want to enjoy the benefits of driverless cars, renting may be the only affordable option for a while.

-As I noted above, Uber and Lyft are still far to expensive to replace car ownership in any significant way.
+As I noted above, Uber and Lyft are still far too expensive to replace car ownership in any significant way.
 As a result, they don’t provide adequate mobility in most locations.
 High costs drive down demand and supply.
 When autonomous vehicles drive down the cost of TaaS, demand for those services will expand supply dramatically.
 More vehicles will be available in more places more immediately.
 Wait times will shrink and service areas will expand bringing mobility benefits of TaaS closer to that of car ownership.

 A fleet at your fingertips

-Beyond the cost benefit of renting, the flexibility of renting will also provide convenience!
+Beyond the cost benefit of renting, the flexibility of renting will also provide convenience.
 You will no longer be limited by the functionality of the car you own.
 Instead, you will have access to a whole fleet of vehicles.
 For your drive to work, you can rent a one or two person pod.
 For hauling appliances, you can rent a truck.
 For the family vacation, pick your favorite van with lots of room in the back for luggage and a hitch to pull your trailer.
 For your next date, you can rent the red convertible.
 It also quite likely that this technology will open up new travel opportunities.
 For example, overnight trips may be completed by vehicles with beds.

 Fleet vehicles will be newer

 The average vehicle on the road today is over 11 years old.
 That is partly because we really don’t use cars very much.
 They are parked for over 90% of their existence.
 Fleet operated autonomous vehicles, however, will be used far more intensely.
-After they are done dropping you off, they will move on the the next trip.
-As a result, they will need to be replaced far more often and will newer.
+After they are done dropping you off, they will move on to the next trip.
+As a result, they will need to be replaced far more often and will be newer.
 Given how rapidly car technology is evolving and improving, it will be no small perk to rent a new car with all of the latest features versus owning an old one.

 No more maintenance